-The properties field is a list of port description properties, enabling to configure additional properties of the port.
+The properties field is a list of port description properties, enabling the configuration of additional properties of the port.
 All port properties do not need to be included in the OFPT\PORT\MOD message, properties that are omitted are unchanged.